What is CPD – and why does it matter?

 Work-based learning, including:

-• Shadowing a colleague or mentor
+• shadowing a colleague or mentor

-• Reflecting on colleague or customer feedback
+• reflecting on colleague or customer feedback

-• Contacting the NICEIC Technical Helpline.
+• contacting the NICEIC technical helpline.

 Professional activity, including:

-• Being involved with a trade body
+• being involved with a trade body

-• Giving a presentation for work
+• giving a presentation for work

-• Attending trade events.
+• attending trade events.

 How do I record my CPD?

 For each CPD activity you undertake, you need to capture the essentials.
-Briefly describe what you did (like joining a webinar, reading a Connections article or taking an online course), noting down the date and how long it took.
-Then, think about what you learned as a result of your CPD activity.
-What knowledge and skills did you gain?
-Make a note of these learning outcomes and how the activity has contributed to your ongoing career development.
+Briefly describe what you did (like joining a webinar, reading a Connections article, or taking an online course), noting down the date and how long it took.

 Fortunately, recording your CPD couldn’t be easier with NICEIC’s CPD record template, which is available to download on our Recording CPD page.
 The template is designed to help you record the development you have completed and plan your future CPD needs.
 Whilst structured CPD is great for ensuring you meet all your development needs, don’t forget to also take advantage of any ad hoc CPD opportunities that come along, as these can be invaluable.